JoshuaEstes/bitpay-default-build/README.md

 bitpay/default-build
 ====================

+The goal of the project is to create generic build scripts that can be dropped into almost any project and with a few small changes can be customized to the project.

 # Installation

 This assumes that you do not already have a build process in place.
 If you are